Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS---Dominik-Fritz/README.md

 This repository contains all scripts used for data processing, analysis, and figure generation for the study:

-“Neural Mechanisms of Social Fear Extinction in Mice: Role of Lateral Septal CRF Signaling and State-Dependent c-Fos Brain Mapping.”
+"Neural Mechanisms of Social Fear Extinction in Mice: Role of Lateral Septal CRF Signaling and State-Dependent c-Fos Brain Mapping."

 The repository is organized to mirror the structure of the analyses presented in the manuscript in order to facilitate transparency, reproducibility, and reuse of the analysis pipeline.